-Continuous Improvement Continuous improvement of training and assessment is important for Magill College Sydney's continued su and the College is committed to operate effectively and efficiently in order to meet the needs of client stakeholders, especially our students.
+Continuous Improvement Continuous improvement of training and assessment is important for Magill College Sydney's continued success and the College is committed to operate effectively and efficiently in order to meet the needs of clients and stakeholders, especially our students.
 Magill College Sydney seeks to encourage continuous improvement of our activities from within and also in the industry and create a benchmark for the provision of quality services to our clients.
 Opportunities for continuous improvement can be identified from varied sources with particular focus on: The collection and analysis of formal and informal feedback from students and staff; Complaints from students, staff and external stakeholders; Audits against the Standards for Registered Organisations (RTOs) 2015 and the National Code 2018 standards; Assessment moderation and validation; and External workshops and internal meetings participation.
-Feedback / Magill College Sydney actively seeks students' feedback and regularly undertakes evaluations of all courses and Evaluation activities for continuous improvement purposes.
+Feedback / Evaluation Magill College Sydney actively seeks students' feedback and regularly undertakes evaluations of all courses and activities for continuous improvement purposes.
 We monitor compliance with Standards for Registered Training Organisations (RTOs) 2015 and our policies and procedures through the use of evaluations during and at the completion of courses.
+Any complaints or deficiencies are documented on appropriate forms to ensure proper follow up action is taken.
 Thank you for choosing to study at Magill College Sydney.
 If you would like any further information please do not hesitate to contact us.